Updated for the 2023-2024 flu season

 A child or teen taking aspirin as long-term therapy

-A child with parents or caregivers at high risk of complications from the flu
+A child with parents or caregivers at high risk for complications from the flu

 Soreness in the arm where the shot was given